Call for Abstracts

 We warmly welcome abstract submissions for the Redressing the Balance: Women in Sport and Exercise Conference in 2021.
-Abstracts will be selected to either give an oral presentation, produce a poster for display, or for the ‘5 in 5’ format.
+Abstracts will be selected to either give an oral presentation, a Twitter poster, or for the ‘5 in 5’ format.

 The content of the abstract should fit into the main themes of the Conference:

 Redressing the Balance through specific issues influencing performance, physical activity, exercise and health.